FarronF/limerick-council-meetings/meetings/2017/11/09-Meeting of the Community Leisure & Emergency Services SPC/Minutes - Meeting of the Community Leisure & Emergency Services SPC - 21st June 2017.md

 he was trying to reach a “grass roots common” with an openness to change which he saw as

-crucial to the success of the project.---
+crucial to the success of the project.
+---
 **Item 3:**

 **Presentation on Creative Ireland Limerick Culture Plan**